SaiVarshitha123-maroju/RuleEngineAST/README.md

   check_eligibility(data): Takes a JSON representation of the combined rule's AST and a dictionary of user attributes, evaluates the rule, and returns True or False.

-Installation:
+2.Installation:

   To set up the project locally, follow these steps:

   Clone the repository:

     git clone https://github.com/SaiVarshitha123-maroju/Zeotap.git

-Navigate to the project directory:
+3.Navigate to the project directory:

   cd rule-engine-ast

-Install dependencies (if applicable):
+4.Install dependencies (if applicable):

   npm install

-Set up the database:
+5.Set up the database:

   Ensure your database server is running and set up the schema as described.

-Start the application:
+6.Start the application:

   npm start

-Acknowledgments:
+7.Acknowledgments:

   OpenWeatherMap API for providing the weather data.
   Node.js, Express, and MongoDB for the backend architecture.